pcrane70/kinetic-java-tools/README.md

 Discover a cluster of drives within a set of IP ranges.

 The optional inputs for the script includes the following:
   * out ~ Used to specify path of output file for discovered IP Address list, i.e. drives.txt.
 If option is not specified, the default file output name will be drives_timestamp in milliseconds.
-The format is in JSON format.
+The content of output format is in JSON format.
   * timeout ~ Used to specify the sampling time to collect the devices in seconds when subnet option is not used.
 The default timeout is set to 30 seconds if not specified
   * subnet ~ When the subnet is specified, only devices within the subnet (0-255) are discovered and added to the output file.
-If not specified, drives in all subnets will be discovered by default via multicast.
+If not specified, devices with detectable heartbeats will be discovered by default via multicast.
   * usessl ~ Used only when subnet option is specified.
-If true, the Kinetic tool uses Secure Socket connection to discover the devices.
+If true, the Kinetic tool uses secure socket connection to discover the devices.
 By defualt, this option is set to false.
 If subnet option is not specified, this option will be ignored.
-  * clversion ~ When used, only devices set with the specified cluster version are discovered.
+  * clversion ~ If specified, only devices set with the specified cluster version are discovered.
+For discover command, this option is ignored if subnet option is not specified.
-  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
-Option does not apply if ACL is not configured.
+  * identity ~ User identity used to authenticate with the devices.
+Each user's priviledges are based on configured Access Control List (ACL) for each device.
+The default user identity ("1") is provided if not specified.
+For discover command, this option is ignored if subnet option is not specified.
-  * key ~ The security key used in concurrent with the identity option to determine access privledges.
+  * key ~ The security key of the user.
+A default key ("asdfasdf") is used if not specified.
+For discover command, this option is ignored if subnet option is not specified.
-  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
+  * reqtimeout ~ Used to specify the request timeout for the request.
 Option is only applicable when subnet option is applied.
 The default request timeout is set to 30 seconds.

 ```
 ktool.sh -discover [-out <driveListOutputFile>] [-timeout <timeoutInSecond>] [-subnet <subnet>] [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]